Time tracking for consultants: 4 reasons to start today

 Many SMEs and service companies benefit from tracking their time as precisely as possible.
 We've listed the advantages for consultants:

-A modern time tracking tool shows all tasks and milestones linked to a project that were already planned in, that need to be planned in or that have already been completed.
-Combined with an invoicing tool, sending partial invoices based on completed tasks or tracked time becomes easy as ABC.
-And what's more: automatic payment reminders urge your clients to pay their invoices sooner.
+A modern time tracking tool shows all tasks and milestones linked to a project that was already planned in, that needs to be planned in or that has already been completed.
+Combined with an invoicing tool, sending partial invoices based on completed tasks or tracked time becomes as easy as ABC.
+What's more: automatic payment reminders urge your clients to pay their invoices sooner.

 Regardless of how you currently bill your clients, a precise time tracking method offers them that extra bit of transparency, thanks to detailed reports.
-Do you choose to work on projects at a fixed, competitive rate in order to retain your clients for longer periods of time?
+Do you choose to work on projects at a fixed, competitive rate to retain your clients for longer periods?
 You can easily show them how many hours haven't been billed.
 Do you prefer billing down to the minute?
 No problem, since you can pinpoint exactly what you did and when.
 Could come in handy during contract negotiations.

-Simply guessing a project budget is a risky undertaking, because there's no way to set things straight afterwards.
-By calculating the cost of hours worked - at a fixed rate per hour, a variable rate per consultant or per task - you will know precisely how much of your budget has been spent at any time during the project.
-This allows you to track the evolution of your projects in real time, which in turn gives you time and space to adapt if necessary.
+Simply guessing a project budget is a risky undertaking because there's no way to set things straight afterwards.
+By calculating the cost of hours worked - at a fixed rate per hour, a variable rate per consultant or task - you will know precisely how much of your budget has been spent at any time during the project.
+This allows you to track the evolution of your projects in real-time, which in turn gives you time and space to adapt if necessary.